bitovi/academy/src/angular/2-building-our-first-app.md

 <router-outlet></router-outlet>
 ```

-We now have a nice navigation for our users to change between views.
+We now have a nice navigation for our users to change between views!